What Are ETA and ETIAS, Europe’s New Visa-Waiver Programs?

 By Cameron Hewitt

-Americans, Canadians, and residents of dozens of other countries will soon be required to preregister for entry authorization (using a system called "ETIAS") before they arrive in Europe.
+Americans, Canadians, and residents of dozens of other countries will soon be required to preregister for entry authorization before they arrive in Europe.
 While this may sound like a real hassle — no one wants yet another item on their pretrip to-do list — most people will find it easy and quick.
 You'll submit an online application before your trip, pay a small fee, and be on your way.

-The European Travel Information and Authorization System is a measure to improve border-security screening among travelers who don't need a visa to enter Europe.
-Those travelers include people holding passports from the US, Canada, the UK, Australia, and New Zealand (see the full list here).
+The UK's ETA and Europe's ETIAS programs are both measures to improve border-security screening among travelers who don't need a visa to enter these zones.
+Those travelers include people holding passports from the US, Canada, Australia, and New Zealand.

-Once the requirement kicks in, you'll need to submit an online application ahead of your trip to Europe, and pay a fee of €7 (about $8 USD).
-Applications must be completed for every traveler, regardless of age, but the fee is waived for those under 18 or above 70 years old.
-Once approved, you'll be sent a registration number that's electronically linked to your passport.
-According to the EU's official info, most applications will be approved "within minutes."
-But it's also smart to apply at least a month ahead of your visit, just in case questions arise about your application, as this could delay your authorization by several days or weeks.
+Once the requirements kick in, you'll need to submit an online application ahead of your trip and pay a fee of about $10 (£10 for the ETA, €7 for the ETIAS).
+Applications must be completed for every traveler, regardless of age.
+The UK requires a fee for each ETA applicant, but for the ETIAS the fee is waived for those under 18 or above 70 years old.
+Once approved, you'll be notified that the authorization is now electronically linked to your passport.
+Most applications will be reviewed quickly — many within minutes, most within one day, and nearly all within three business days.
+But it's still smart to apply at least a month ahead of your visit, just in case questions arise about your application, as this could delay your authorization by several days or weeks.

 The EU plans to launch the program in mid-2025.
 Most travelers should have plenty of time to apply for authorization ahead of the requirement for entry.
 (And a few months' grace period is planned to follow the launch, during which authorities may waive the requirement for arriving travelers unaware of the new rule.)